Slip & Fall Accidents Lawyer in Boulder, CO

 • Medical costs for fall injuries in 2015 totaled over $50 billion

 A few facts from the National Floor Safety Institute help paint an even clearer picture.
-Slip and falls account for over 1 million hospital emergency room visits.
+Slips and falls account for over 1 million hospital emergency room visits.
 Meanwhile, floors and flooring materials contribute to more than 2 million fall injuries each year.

-Slip and Fall Attorney in Boulder, CO
+Slip and Fall Attorney Boulder CO

 When you hire an attorney, you are hiring the lawyer to resolve your case.
 You should focus on your medical and physical recovery.
-There are, however, some things you can do to help you case:
+There are, however, some things you can do to help your case:

 • Get medical attention.
 Have the injury checked out by your doctor if you haven't already.
 Fulfill all of the doctor's orders, such as surgery, treatments, medications, etc.